carpentries-lab/metagenomics-shell/_episodes/02-the-filesystem.md

 {: .bash}

 ~~~
--bash: cd: shell_data: No such file or directory
+-bash: cd: dc_workshop: No such file or directory
 ~~~
 {: .output}